go-saloon/saloon/README.md

 ## How to run application

-One needs a database to run `curso`.
+One needs a database to run `saloon`.
 Here is an example, running postgres inside a docker container:

 ```